Supplies:

 pick out your patterned paper.
 Please note the pattern shown.
 The opposite side is blue pods which you will see in the tutorial. *I prefer to use a thick card stock to help prevent bubbling.

 Spread a thin layer of decoupage glue on the front side of the unfinished frame.
 Place the right side of the frame (with glue) onto the wrong side of the paper and press firmly.
 You can also turn over and rub lightly to be sure to remove any bubbles.
 Allow glue to set.
+Place frame on cutting board and use an x-acto knife to cut around the frame.
+Don't worry about any small tears, you will be sanding the edges next and imperfections add character to the distressed edges!

 I normally use solid card stock for the flowers but I really like the print on the opposite side of the card stock so I decided to use the excess as my flowers.
 You will cut out three sets of circles.
 You need to use a thick card stock to really get a good shape to your flower when "squishing" it